Technology 📅 July 8, 2026 👁️ 118 Reads

 1. What is Flutter?

-Flutter is Google's open-source framework for building cross-platform applications from a single codebase.
+Flutter is Google's open-source framework used to build cross-platform applications for mobile, web, and desktop using a single shared codebase.

 2. Which programming language does Flutter use?

-4. Can Flutter build iOS and Android apps?
+4. Can Flutter build both iOS and Android apps?

-Yes.
-Flutter supports Android, iOS, Web, Windows, macOS, and Linux.
+Yes, a single Flutter codebase can deploy applications perfectly to Android, iOS, Web, Windows, macOS, and Linux.

 📝